RichLin56/Camera-Calibration/README.md

 ### Extrinsic Stereo Camera Calibration
 For extrinsic stereo camera calibraton (determining the position of the cameras relative to each other) you can chose between two different planar targets.
 Settings for calibration are provided by a .json file inside the repository.
 #### Settings in config
-1. `io_settings`: Paths to input, output directory and intrinsics for left and right camera in your stereo camera rig
+1. `io_settings`: Paths to input, output directory and camera_intrinsics.xml for left and right camera in your stereo camera rig
 2. `board_settings`: Information about the board used for stereo camera calibration
 3. `corner_extraction_settings`: Option to choose between different algorithms and set their arguments(flags).
 Explanation at the bottom of config file
 4. `calibration_settings`: Option to choose between different algorithms and set their arguments(flags).
 Explanation at the bottom of config file